wso2/docs-is/en/docs/guides/identity-lifecycles/extend-username-and-password-recovery.md

-# Password Recovery Via User Preferred Notification Channel
+# Password Recovery Via User-Preferred Notification Channel

 This section guides you through setting up password recovery for users to recover a lost or forgotten password.

 !!!
 Note
-    This feature is only available via Account Recovery REST APIs.
-Currently, WSO2 IS does not support this feature via the User Portal.
+    Currently, WSO2 IS does not support this feature via the Management Console.

 ## Password recovery flow

-The password recovery for of WSO2 Identity Server is as follows:
+The password recovery flow of WSO2 Identity Server is as follows:

 1. User provides a set of unique claims to identify the user account.
 2. The API prompts the user to select a channel from the available notification channels for receiving the username recovery notification.